Eyesore123/project-management/README.md

 Files for project management website.
-This project is from The Net Ninja Firebase and React course.
+This project is from The Net Ninja's Firebase and React course.

 Deployed to Firebase: